 "denial, lack of political will, and poor implementation of policies and programmes"

-There had however by this time been some notable achievements in the expansion of TB and HIV control.
+There had however by the end of this period been some notable achievements in the expansion of TB and HIV control.
 By 2011 1.4 million people with HIV had started taking antiretroviral treatment and 250,000 men had undergone medical male circumcision.
 There had been an improvement in TB case detection and there had also been a rapid scale up of faster TB and MDR TB diagnosis.

-By 2012 it was time for another strategic plan.
-However, when it came to this plan there was no separate plan for TB, but rather one plan to cover HIV and all STIs as well as TB.2“National Strategic Plan on HIV, STIs and TB 2012 – 2016”, SANAC, 2011 www.gov.za/documents/national-strategic-plan-hiv-stis-and-tb-2012_2016 The aim was to particularly improve prevention efforts for both TB & HIV.
+When it came to the next five year plan there was no separate plan for TB, but rather one plan to cover HIV and all STIs as well as TB.
+The aim was to particularly improve prevention efforts for both TB & HIV.